splitcomma/pands-project/README.md

 Four features were measured from each sample: the **length** and the **width** of the **sepals** and **petals**, in centimeters.

+## About the data and visualization

+We have a relatively small data set consisting 150 lines on three different species of Iris flowers 50/50/50 lines of each.
+Each line of data consist of 4 measurements that can be grouped by length and width of Petal and Sepal parts of each flower.
+It is worthwhile mentioning that only two of the species were collected on the same island and pasture.
+I have failed to find more details on the collection methodology and although the above mentioned two species where collected on the same land, there is no indication of time as a dimension.

 ## Summary output

+Familiarizing with the data set printing out the top 5 lines, results of sum the Iris data lead to no significant conclusion.
+By displaying covariance and correlation, attempted to see if petal and sepal length figures are moving together among the three species and the strength of relationship between the two variables, receiving mixed covariance (negative/positive) with weak correlation.

+Summarizing the Iris data section first calculated basic statistical expressions such as min/max/mean/standard deviation.
+First section on the entire data set and underneath for each species supporting easier comparison.
+Iris Setosa has the lowest mean, standard deviation and min/max values when Sepal width is examined.

 ```
 **********   Summary of the Iris Data set and its variables  **********